About Niwot Cultural Arts Association

 The Niwot Cultural Arts Association serves the community of Niwot, Colorado and sponsors, performs, and/or promotes the following venues, events, and activities:

-- Why Not Niwot?, a Juried Art Show (spring)
+· Why Not Niwot?
+Juried Art Show (early fall)

-- Whistle Stop Park--Whistle Stop Park, located at the southwest corner of Murray and 1st Avenue in Niwot, is open to the public during daylight hours.
-Use of the park for organized events such as weddings, receptions, and memorial services may be requested by contacting Bruce Warren at 303-652-2433 or firstname.lastname@example.org.
+· Whistle Stop Park--Whistle Stop Park, located at the southwest corner of Murray and 1st Avenue in Niwot, is open to the public during daylight hours.
+Use of the park for organized events such as weddings, receptions, birthday parties and memorial services may be requested by contacting Bruce Warren at 303-652-2433 or firstname.lastname@example.org.

 NCAA events at Whistle Stop Park include:

-- Caboose and Railroad Artifacts display, in conjunction with the Niwot Business Association and the Rotary Club of Niwot
+· Caboose and Railroad Artifacts display, in conjunction with the Niwot Business Association

 The NCAA also supports:

-- Creation and development of Niwot Sculpture Park on the south side of Niwot Rd. and east of 79th Street, with Native American theme tree carvings, in conjunction with Niwot Prairie Productions, the Niwot Historical Society, the Niwot Community Association, The Rotary Club of Niwot, Cottonwood Park West Homeowners Association, the Niwot Ladies Club and the Niwot Local Improvement District
+· Niwot Sculpture Park on the south side of Niwot Road and east of 79th Street, with Native American theme tree carvings, in conjunction with the Niwot Business Association, Niwot Prairie Productions, the Niwot Historical Society, the Niwot Community Association, The Rotary Club of Niwot, Cottonwood Park West Homeowners Association. and the Niwot Local Improvement District

-- Creation and preservation of the “Spirit of Niwot” mural on the Excel Electric building at 2nd Avenue and the Diagonal Highway
+· Creation and preservation of the “Spirit of Niwot” mural on the former Excel Electric building at 2nd Avenue and the Diagonal Highway